 Become a Data Science Superhero

 Suppose you find it tough getting access to the tools and technology you require to explore, experiment, and solve the big questions inside your organization.
 Or, can’t find and reuse past work so you always feel like you’re “reinventing the wheel” with each new project.
-If you’re tired of DevOps challenges and other technical issues keeping you from doing productive data science work, Enterprise MLOps is the solution for you.
+If you’re tired of DevOps challenges and other technical issues keeping you from doing productive data science work, Domino's Enterprise MLOps platform is the solution for you.

-Gain data science superpowers through Domino’s Enterprise MLOps platform.
+Gain data science superpowers with Domino’s Enterprise MLOps platform.
 It has been designed and built by data scientists to help accelerate your research, give you the tools and other infrastructure you want to use at your fingertips, and eliminate the mundane manual tasks you need to perform when solving data science problems.

 - Get the flexibility you need to use the tools that best suit your problem (e.g., Jupyter, RStudio, SAS, MATLAB, Spark) in an integrated environment that eliminates distractions so you can focus on solving problems.